hakobabajian/continuous-ppo/README.md

 # Continuous Proximal Policy Optimization
 ## Objective
 This project aims to train a continuous ppo, a reinforcement learning model, to control the pitch authority of an aircraft in the popular aerospace simulator, Kerbal Space Program.
 The goal is to train the model such that it can pilot the aircraft to take-off from the runway, and maintain a reasonable altitude without going out of bounds for 30 seconds.
+The gradual improvement in pitch control achieved after many hours of training is documented below.

 #### Dependencies
 This project uses the following python libraries: